 Where to Stay in Ita Thao

 As we usually stay in Ita Thao, I can speak from personal experience here.
 My absolute favorite place to stay in Ita Thao is an AirBnb cabin property five minutes walk up a small road from the Ita Thao bus stop.
+If you haven’t signed up for AirBnb yet, please use my sign up link to get $NT1100 off your first AirBnb stay!

 There are two gorgeous cabins here and a larger family house.
 I brought my kids here on a father-daughter-son trip and we loved it.
 It’s in a quiet, totally natural setting, so you completely forget you are right by one of the most popular tourist centers in Taiwan, but it’s only a five-minute walk to Ita Thao, where you can enjoy the night market, restaurants, or walk to the Sun Moon Lake Ropeway.